xray-forge/xray-16-types/README.md

 }
 ```

-Use `xray16/alias` when application code benefits from shorter names.
+Use `xray16/alias` when application code benefits from shorter more Typescript-friendly names.

 ```ts
 import type { GameObject, ServerObject, Vector } from "xray16/alias";